magento/devdocs/guides/v2.2/release-notes/backward-incompatible-changes-2.2.md

 ### Database Schema changes

-### Database format change
+### Database data format change

 This release replaces usages of `unserialize` with [`json_decode`]({{page.baseurl}}extension-dev-guide/framework/serializer.html).
 It also comes with upgrade scripts that convert data stored in the database from the PHP serialize format to JSON format.

-Extension developers should review the following cases to see to see what actions they should take:
+Extension developers should review the following cases to see what actions they should take:

 **Case 1:**
 Your extension declared fields for automatic serialization/unserialization using the `_serializableFields` parameter of `\Magento\Framework\Model\ResourceModel\Db\AbstractDb`.